-Increasing numbers of people are presenting to UK hospitals with anaphylaxis and despite previous guidelines, at least 50% of reactions are not treated with IM adrenaline (the first line treatment of anaphylaxis) and treatment, investigation, and follow-up of patients with anaphylaxis is suboptimal.
+Increasing numbers of people were presenting to UK hospitals with anaphylaxis and despite previous guidelines, at least 50% of reactions were not treated with IM adrenaline (the first line treatment of anaphylaxis) and treatment, investigation, and follow-up of patients with anaphylaxis remains suboptimal.

 There are no randomised controlled clinical trials in humans providing unequivocal evidence for the optimal treatment of anaphylaxis; such evidence is unlikely to be forthcoming.
-Nonetheless, the evidence-base for specific management strategies has increased, and international guidelines have been updated.
+Nonetheless, the evidence-base for specific management strategies increased, and international guidelines were updated.